 I walked a few meters away from our tent and took some pictures of the place.
 I managed to capture the tent too.
 Here are a few snapshots.

-In the Day 2 post of Harishchandragad, I’ll share with you maximum pictures with less of prose sharing how our journey went from amazing to mind blowing!
+In the Day 2 post of Harishchandragad Trek, I’ll share with you maximum pictures with less of prose sharing how our journey to the Harishchandra fort that’s so close to the Malshej Ghat went from amazing to mind-blowing!
 Stay tuned.